TickTockBent/TimeTickBase/documentation/Tokenomics.md

 - Stakes a single share (1 stake-hour) which results in an initial 70% network emissions
 - Natural dilution as stakers join

-### Slot Distribution
+### Slot Distribution (This may change depending on grant funding)
 - Community Development: 10 slots
+  - To be given out for community involvement
 - Social Engagement: 10 slots
+  - To be given out for marketing and promotion
 - Random Selection: 10 slots
+  - Random selection from the community, no requirement to enter
 - Development Reserve: 10 slots
+  - Reserved for code contributions, audit compensation, or other technical assistance
-- Development Funding: 10 slots
+- Company Holding: 10 slots
+  - Slots reserved for the company, tokens to be used in future projects

 ### Fountain Timeline
 1. First 3 months: Network stake-locked
-   - No individual staking allowed
+   - No individual staking
-   - No new aggregator contracts accepted
+   - No new aggregator contracts
    - Genesis Fountain will be the only share active
 2. Month 4-12
    - Genesis Fountain remains 1 stake-hour (1 share)